Landing at Denpasar Airport

 Cathay Pacific’s The Pier First Class Lounge

-Hong Kong International Airport Terminal 1 was the biggest terminal I had ever travelled through.
-I had been here a couple of times before, both times on a Tier Point Run to Jakarta many years ago.
+Hong Kong International Airport Terminal 1 was vast — easily the largest terminal I’d ever passed through.
+I’d been here a couple of times before, both on Tier Point runs to Jakarta many years ago, but its sheer scale still impressed.

 Waiting for my Starbucks near to Gate 44 in Hong Kong Airport